JashanBansal0708/amazing-repositories/CONTRIBUTING.md

   </thead>
   <tbody>
     <tr>
-      <td>1.</td>
+      <td>??
+1.  ??</td>
-      <td>Description about the repository</td>
+      <td>??
+Description about the repository  ??</td>
-      <td><a href="Link to the repsoritory">Link to the repsoritory</a></td>
+      <td><a href="??
+Link to the repository  ??">??
+Link to the repsoritory  ??</a></td>
     </tr>
   </tbody>
 </table>
 ```
 <h3 id="general">General</h3>

-> The contributions are not only like add new repositories, add new topics.
+> The contributions are not only like add new repositories add new topics.
 You will probably find some Typos or many more issues like that.
-If you do, please let us know, or submit a pull request with your fixes via Github.
+If you do, please let us know via issues, or submit a pull request with your fixes.

+> You can also improve the Contributing.md or README.md files.
+After improvements, just submit the pull request, we will see all these improvements and merge if they are good.